ToshioCP/Gobject-tutorial/gfm/sec4.md

 ## Default signal handler

 You may have thought that it was strange that the error message was set in `main.c`.
-Indeed, the error happens in `tdouble.c` so the message should been emitted in `tdouble.c` itself.
+Indeed, the error happens in `tdouble.c` so the message should been managed by `tdouble.c` itself.
 GObject system has a default signal handler that is set in the object itself.
 A default signal handler is also called "default handler" or "object method handler".